W-Floyd/solus-deepin/UPDATES.md

 ### Updates

+*2018-06-07.2* - Trying to rebuild/upgrade, but `deepin-daemon` is now broken due to other upstream upgrades (previous good builds now fail).
+We'll see...
+I will be busy for the next few days at least.

+***

 *2018-06-07.1* - So, after all this time, I've finally gotten internet shared across...
 Just in time to leave for a month, starting tomorrow.
 Should hopefully have internet to work with while away though.